New Zealand Memorial Cross: Eligibility

 The proposal to establish the cross was announced by the New Zealand government in December 1946, as a "small tribute of gratitude from the government and people of New Zealand in memory of those who gave their life for their country".
 The cross was formally instituted, and full regulations published, in September 1947.

 It was awarded to family members of servicemen who died on active service during the Second World War, including those whose later death was attributable to their war service.
 Eligibility included both those serving with New Zealand forces and New Zealanders serving with other British Commonwealth forces, including the merchant navy.

 Up to two crosses could be awarded to the family of each individual, and was intended primarily for widows and mothers.
 Where the mother had died, the first cross was awarded to the father, or if he had also died, to the eldest sister, or eldest brother where there is no living sister.
-A second cross could only awarded where the serviceman was married – to the widow, eldest daughter or eldest son.
+A second cross could only be awarded where the serviceman was married – to the widow, eldest daughter or eldest son.

 In September 1960, further regulations were published extending eligibility to conflicts since the Second World War.
 Awards have since been made relating to service in Korea, Malaya, Vietnam, East Timor and Afghanistan.
 In September 1995 relatives of those killed during peace keeping operations became eligible.

 The cross has been awarded to the families of more than 11,671 New Zealand service personnel who died in the Second World War, with a further 136 relating to conflicts since 1945.